neondatabase/website/content/docs/manage/databases.md

 ## Manage databases using SQL

-You can create and manage databases in Neon using SQL in the same way that you would with any PostgreSQL instance.
-You can issue `CREATE DATABASE` statements from clients such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+You can create and manage databases in Neon using SQL in the same way that you would with any stand-alone PostgreSQL instance.

+To create a database, you can issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+For example:

 ```sql
 CREATE DATABASE testdb;